MattMcFarland/cloud9-gvm/README.md

 # Kickstart your very own cloud9 IDE
-## in the cloud.. ;)
+In the cloud!

-Using Google Cloud COmpute Engine, you can easily jumpstart a linux-based virtual machine.
+Using Google Cloud Compute Engine, you can easily jumpstart a linux-based virtual machine.
 To make things interesting, I decided to make one that hosts my own private IDE with a simple script.

 This is running on backports-debian-7-wheezy-v20141108 - the default VM as of the time this was written. c9 ide is going to need quite a few things to run, so let's make sure we get them.

 If you don't feel like doing all of this yourself, you can run the following commandbelow: (as sudo)

+`curl -L https://raw.githubusercontent.com/MattMcFarland/cloud9-googlevm/master/kickstart.sh | sudo bash -e`

 The rest of this guide assumes **sudo**